penoonan/app/README.md

 ##Metaboxes

 Sketch metaboxes are a lot like custom post types and menus.
-Create a metabox by extending the '\Sketch\Metabox\BaseMetabox" class.
+Create a metabox by extending the `\Sketch\Metabox\BaseMetabox` class.
 Define the metabox arguments as parameters on the class.

 But wait - that's not all!
 In addition to defining standard metabox arguments as class parameters, you must also specify a controller and method to handle metabox's business logic.